hitakaha/mcp-server-nso/README.md

 uv add mcs[cli] httpx
 ```

-Then, copy server.py in this repository.
+Then, copy server.py to the directory.

 ## 3. Add MCP to Claude
 Add following to Claude.